-UPDATE: On June 26, Mayor Jim Kenney and Health Commissioner Dr. Tom Farley signed an executive order requiring people to wear face coverings to prevent the spread of COVID-19 in Philadelphia.
+UPDATE: On November 16, 2020, Mayor Jim Kenney and Health Commissioner Dr. Tom Farley amended a June 26 executive order requiring people to wear face coverings to prevent the spread of COVID-19 in Philadelphia.
+This amended order does not apply to children age 2 years or younger.

 In addition to staying at home, practicing social distancing, and washing your hands thoroughly, wearing a mask in public is one of the best ways to protect yourself and others around you from COVID-19.
 Many people are making their own masks for themselves and others with what they have available at home.
 Here are some tips to make sure you know why, when, and how to properly use a mask.